 Self-managed super fund (SMSF)

-SMSFs can be suitable for people with a lot of super and
+(SMSF) might be suitable if you have a lot of super and extensive

 When you run your own SMSF you must:

-- Set and follow an investment strategy that ensures the fund is
+- set and follow an investment strategy that is appropriate for

 approved SMSF auditor